snipsco/snips-platform-android-demo/README.md

 ## Running

-Make sure you have an unzipped snips assitant in the folder `snips_android_assistant` at the root of the external storage on you Android.
+Make sure you have an unzipped snips assistant in the folder `snips_android_assistant` at the root of the external storage on you Android.
 You can create and download assistants on the [Snips Console](https://console.snips.ai)

 You can copy the files with adb :